-Work in the Beauty of Alaska's Rainforest - Summer Guide Jobs!
+Work in the Beauty of Alaska's Rainforest - Summer Jobs!

 Alaskan owned and operated, our locations in Ketchikan and Juneau draw tens of thousands of visitors each summer.
-Guests experience the beauty of our forest and wildlife while flying across a series of steel dual cable ziplines or exploring the rainforest from below with a knowledgeable nature guide on the look out for the local fauna, or tearing down dirt logging roads in amazing off-road machines.
+Guests experience the beauty of our forest and wildlife while flying across a series of steel dual cable ziplines, exploring the rainforest from below with a knowledgeable nature guide on the lookout for the local fauna, or tearing down dirt logging roads in amazing off-road machines.
 Our expertly trained guides ensure guest safety and enjoyment, and share the thrill of providing a once-in-a-lifetime experience for so many!

 Safety and customer service are our top priorities, and we're always looking for energetic people to join our professional team!
 Do you have what it takes?

 We choose our employees very selectively.
 Applicants must have a strong commitment to risk management and customer service.
 Most positions have paid training for qualified applicants.
-We will provide the resources, both equipment and instruction at no charge to the potential employee to obtain the required skills.
+We will provide the resources, both equipment, and instruction at no charge to the potential employee to obtain the required skills.
 All trainees must pass a written and on-the-job skill test prior to guiding.
 All training is paid at an hourly rate.

 Room and Board

-Alaska can be quite pricey when it comes to housing.
-Employees are advised to make prior inquiries with rental agents in town.
-ACA has limited staff housing for qualified applicants- rent runs approximately $400-$500/month for a shared room with large communal kitchens and communal living space.
+Limited staff housing is available for qualified applicants- rent is $14/day for a shared room with large communal kitchens and communal living space.
 Communal living space includes cable tv, wifi, coin laundry, and other recreation items such as pool tables.
 Staff housing is furnished with linens provided.
 Couples and cross-gender housing is available.
 No pets are allowed in staff housing.

 Getting Here and Getting Around

-If you are traveling with your own vehicle you may choose to drive to Prince Rupert in Canada and take the ferry to Ketchikan or Juneau.
-ACA does not provide transportation.
-Employees must have their own transportation.
+If you are traveling with your own vehicle you may choose to drive to Prince Rupert, Canada or Bellingham, Washington and take the ferry to Ketchikan or Juneau.
+You can also fly in the airport in which ever city you are employed.

-Each of our locations have access to a wealth of hiking trails and there are cabins for overnight rentals.
+Each of our locations has access to a wealth of hiking trails and there are cabins for overnight rentals.
 There are some great places for beach fires, star gazing and sometimes you can catch the Northern lights.
-Ketchikan has a nice Rec Center and Juneau has a small aquatic park and a climbing gym.
-We also partner with some of the other local tour companies to offer trades so that summer staff can experience some of the other tours at little to no cost; whale watching, flight seeing, adventure karts, rafting, dog sledding, etc.
+Ketchikan has a nice Recreation Center and Juneau has a small aquatic park and a climbing gym.
+We also partner with some of the other local tour companies to offer trades so that summer staff can experience some of the other tours at little to no cost; whale watching, flightseeing, adventure karts, rafting, dog sledding, etc.